OctoConsulting/workshop-watsonxai-foundations/self-guided-labs/level-1/lab-0-laptop-environment-setup/README.md

 To ensure all required Python libraries are installced, [complete these steps to create your virtual Python environment.](create-virtual-python-environment.md)

-**NOTE:** Don't skip setting up your Python environment as the documented steps ensure you have installed IBM GenAI Python library, Jupyter Notebook, ChromaDB, Hugging Face and all other required libraries.
+**NOTE:** Don't skip setting up your Python environment as the documented steps ensure you have installed Watson Machine Learning Python SDK, Jupyter Notebook, ChromaDB, Hugging Face and all other required libraries.

 ### 4: Run Jupyter Notebook and Validate All Libraries Installed<a id="jupyter-notebook"></a>
 You will be executing several Jupyter notebooks during this workshop.
 The Jupyter Notebook executable was installed as part of your Virtual Environment setup in [Step #1](create-virtual-python-environment.md).
 You will now ensure that you can run Jupyter Notebooks plus validate that all required Python libraries were installed.